AbanoubJohnny/Movies/README.md

 #Things to checked

 rotation in all screens ,
-load data when internet return , app size
+app size